The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 If you have an iRecord account, you can add the Bee Hunt to your Activities by joining here and clicking on the blue ‘Join’ button.

-Share a sighting with NHSN
+Share Direct with NHSN

 When submitting a sighting, please ensure that all fields are completed.